Bellevue Baptist Church: Steve Gaines (2005–2025)

 Gaines was the only Southwestern Seminary graduate to receive both awards.
 He was ordained to the ministry in 1980 by his hometown church First Baptist Church of Dyersburg, Tennessee.
 He pastored churches in Texas and in west Tennessee before becoming pastor of Gardendale's First Baptist Church.

+Ben Mandrell (2025–present)

+Ben Mandrell was voted as Bellevue’s seventh senior pastor on July 8, 2025.

 Theology

 Under Rogers, Bellevue was a key supporter of the conservative faction within the Southern Baptist Convention during the "conservative/moderate" controversy of the 1970s and 1980s (Rogers served as SBC President for three terms).
 It remains a conservative, evangelical body today.

 Missions

 Since 1903, Bellevue has been active in local and foreign missions.
 Pastor Robert G. Lee preached in Japan and Korea in 1955.
 Through the Southern Baptist Mission Board in 1962, Pastor Ramsey Pollard led Bellevue in being the first church to adopt a Cuban refugee family and help establish them in America.
 Pastor Adrian Rogers led missions crusades in Brazil (1990) and Romania (1992) with many church members participating.
 In 1999, the church began a missions emphasis in Central America, with the goal of planting churches.
 Bellevue continues to send out mission teams all over the world each year, spending $5.5 million, one-fourth of its $22 million annual budget on missions.
 In 2007 a missions team from Bellevue's women's ministry led a conference in Hyderabad, India.
 Bellevue has also planted churches in Honduras, Uruguay and Nicaragua.
 Bellevue teams have also worked in Seattle, WA; Vancouver, BC; and the Dakotas.